planetarium/planet-node/TUTORIAL.md

 Creating Account
 ----------------

-Before testing, you need to create a keystore if you don't have.
+Before testing, you need to create a keystore if there isn't one.
-`planet-node` has sub-commands for this purpose.
+`planet-node` includes subcommands for this purpose.

 ```bash
 $ dotnet run --project PlanetNode -- key